KPMG and REC, UK Report on Jobs - November 2023

 The latest recruitment survey signalled that a cautious hiring environment persisted across the UK during October.
 Notably, uncertainty around the economic outlook contributed to the thirteenth successive monthly reduction in permanent staff hires, albeit with the rate of decline easing to the weakest since June.
 At the same time, there was a back-to-back rise in temp billings as some employers preferred the flexibility of short-term staff in the current climate.

 Permanent Placements Index

-Starting salary inflation dips to 18-month low
+Starting salary inflation slips to 31-month low

 Regional and Sector Variations